ahal/hunting-the-shmoo/content/blog/jujutsu-with-mozilla-unified.md

 Setup Jujutsu
 -------------

 Now for the last bit, setting up Jujutsu!
+If you haven't already, make sure you [have it installed].
+Be sure to install at least version `0.26`.

 1. Initialize a co-located repository: